 After the arrival of the first snowfall, the river valley becomes a true winter wonderland.
-Cross-country ski or snowshoe, then head out on a winter Segway tour with River Valley Adventure Co.
+Cross-country ski or snowshoe through a snowy paradise.
 Become your own tour guide with The Commonwealth Walkway App, a free guide to exploring this urban parkland while reading and listening to one of five storylines (Indigenous, History, Family, River & Winter).
 All you need is a smartphone and a thirst for adventure!
 At 7,400 hectares and 22 times the size of New York City's Central Park, you could spend the entire season exploring Edmonton's glorious river valley.

 Dust Off your Skis (or Snowboard)